pypyr/docs/content/docs/steps/filewriteyaml.md

       key4: false # output bool
 ```

-This will generate the following json to `/path/to/output.yaml`:
+This will generate the following yaml to `/path/to/output.yaml`:

 ```yaml
 key1: value1